akentominas/reusable-react-joi-form-validation/README.md

 - A `schema` which will be passed to the Joi library for the validation of each of the input field that we might need in our form (more about Joi validation methods here: https://joi.dev/api/).
 Joi methods are chained with each other.

-- Pass the corresponding states to each of the forms
+- Pass the corresponding states to each of our reusable input field component (InputField).